menu

 Unintended Consequence #3 Raise Dead Effects Are Even Better

 Urborg Repossession was already a strong common for black.
-In grindy games, this card was the Blood Divination you wanted.
+In grindy games, this card was the Divination you wanted.
 Drawing two premium creatures in the late game, including a potentially cheap Writhing Necromass, Tolarian Terror, or a potent rare caused many heads to explode.

 Now that more games will be determined by single cards, getting those cards back will be a winning strategy.
 The format looks to be more tied to singular power levels than the synergies that forged the pillars we discussed last week.